ravipatel147/navigate/README.md

-/* define your handler here or create new file for handler */
+// define your handler here or create new file for handler

 var homeHandler = Handler(
   transactionType: TransactionType.fromRight,
   pageBuilder: (BuildContext context,arg){

-      /* return your page from here */ return HomePage(replaceRoute: arg["replaceRoute"],transactionType: arg["transactionType"],);
+      //return your page from here
+      return HomePage(replaceRoute: arg["replaceRoute"],transactionType: arg["transactionType"],);
   }
 );

-/* define your route here */
+// define your route here
 Map<String,Handler> route = {
     "home" : homeHandler
  };
 ```
 <br />
-Work of above code is create one route name `home `.
+Work of above code is create one route name `home`.
 Route have their own handler called  `homeHandler`.
 You can define TransactionType of slide how come on screen.
 Its not compansary if it null then Defualt transaction is work.
 <br />
 <br />
 Step 4: Register your route
 <br />
 It's a final step of intigration.
-Now you need to register your routes with package in first page of your class constructor my landing page of app is ` LandingPage() `
+Now you need to register your routes with package in first page of your class constructor my landing page of app is `LandingPage()`
 <br />
 <br />